dart-lang/site-www/src/null-safety/unsound-null-safety.md

 that imports other (null-safe) packages and core libraries, but that doesn't have any `import '<local_path>'` directives.
-Consider migrating `util.dart` first, and then migrating simple files that depend only on `util.dart`.
+Consider migrating `util.dart` first, and then migrating files that depend only on `util.dart`.
 If any libraries have cyclic imports
 (for example, A imports B which imports C, and C imports A), consider migrating those libraries together.